 - I have been paid less or have been more vulnerable to

-exploitation at work because corporate leaders have pitted white workers against workers of color and immigrant workers.
+- exploitation at work because corporate leaders have pitted white workers against workers of color and immigrant workers.

 - I have participated in an organization, work group, meeting, or event which people of color protested as racist or which I knew to be racist and did nothing about it.

 - I have had degrading jokes, comments, or put-downs about people of color made in my presence and did not protest or challenge them.